chrisant996/clink/docs/clink.md

 Name                         | Default | Description
 :--:                         | :-:     | -----------
 <a name="autosuggest_enable"></a>`autosuggest.enable` | False | When this is `true` a suggested command may appear in `color.suggestion` color after the cursor.
 If the suggestion isn't what you want, just ignore it.
 Or accept the whole suggestion with the <kbd>Right</kbd> arrow or <kbd>End</kbd> key, accept the next word of the suggestion with <kbd>Ctrl</kbd>+<kbd>Right</kbd>, or accept the next full word of the suggestion up to a space with <kbd>Shift</kbd>+<kbd>Right</kbd>.
 The `autosuggest.strategy` setting determines how a suggestion is chosen.
+`autosuggest.original_case`  | True | When this is enabled (the default), accepting a suggestion uses the original capitalization from the suggestion.
 <a name="autosuggest_strategy"></a>`autosuggest.strategy` | `match_prev_cmd history completion` | This determines how suggestions are chosen.
 The suggestion generators are tried in the order listed, until one provides a suggestion.
 There are three built-in suggestion generators, and scripts can provide new ones.  `history` chooses the most recent matching command from the history.  `completion` chooses the first of the matching completions.  `match_prev_cmd` chooses the most recent matching command whose preceding history entry matches the most recently invoked command, but only when the `history.dupe_mode` setting is `add`.
 <a name="clink_autostart"></a>`clink.autostart` | | This command is automatically run when the first CMD prompt is shown after Clink is injected.
 If this is blank (the default), then Clink instead looks for `clink_start.cmd` in the binaries directory and profile directory and runs them.
 Set it to "nul" to not run any autostart command.
 `clink.colorize_input`       | True    | Enables context sensitive coloring for the input text (see [Coloring the Input Text](#classifywords)).